Nighthawk–Chopaka Border Crossing: US side

 The customs office seems to have opened in 1907.
 For many years, the Nighthawk trail was popular for liquor smuggling during Prohibition in the United States.
 In 1929, when border patrols and their propensity to fire weapons increased, the smuggling activity moved farther eastward.

 Chopaka Road was parallel to the rail line and crossed the border.
 In 1952, the Nighthawk border station closed.
 The location of this station is unclear but it may have been back from the border at the Nighthawk settlement to handle both road and rail traffic.
-The opening date of the existing road border station is unclear, but likely predated the Canadian one.
+The opening date of the existing road border station is unclear, but likely predated the Canadian station.
 Initially, a trailer at the border housed the inspection services.
 In 1962, the US built a small brick border station at this site.
 Around this time, the US installed a locked gate on the Chopaka Road a mile south of the border.

 Averaging just 28 vehicles per day in 2009, the crossing was the least used land border in Washington state at the time.

-In 2012, a new facility, which employs advanced technologies, replaced the former customs house.
+In 2012, a new facility, which employs advanced technologies, replaced the former border station.

 The area west of the station is the most remote part of the contiguous US border, passing through the Cascade Mountains.
-The next border crossing is 125 mi westward at Sumas-Huntingdon Border Crossing.
+The next border crossing is 125 mi westward at Sumas–Huntingdon Border Crossing.
 However, many hikers on the Pacific Crest Trail cross between North Cascades National Park and Manning Park without reporting at the nearest official port of entry as legally required.